 It doesn’t take a webmaster to build a website.
 Even a novice can create an eye-catching website.
 No matter what your skill level, ensure your site makes a good first impression by following these fundamentals of website design.

 After you’ve finished exploring and have a few ideas floating around your brain, it’s time to get your act together and work on a plan.
 Start by asking yourself, “Why do I want a website, and what do I have to offer?”

-- Share interests, hobbies, and social causes.
+- Share stories, interests, and social causes.

 Get to know your audience

 You have a purpose for your website, and you know what you can offer.
 The next question is, “Who will visit my website, and what kind of information does my audience want?”

 How do you find out what an audience wants?
 Identify the people you want to reach.
 What are their needs and interests?
 How do they prefer to receive information?
 Will they be open to your message?